ship2011/ansible-bash-stuff/Ansible-README.md

 ## Importing Variable Files in a Playbook

 You can import variables from external YAML files using the `vars_files` directive in your playbook.
-This helps keep your playbooks clean and allows you to reuse variable definitions.
+This helps to keep your playbooks clean and allows you to reuse variable definitions.

 **Example:**